johnycordeiro/DRIPPS/README.md

 ![File I-DRIPPS03.png](I-DRIPPS03.png)

 To overcome this security warning, use "control+mouse click" and pick the "Open" ("Abrir") option.
-Then a similar message as shown in the following figure will be displayed, still giving the security warnning but also allowing for the open of the application through the "Open" ("Abrir") button:
+Then a similar message, as shown in the following figure, will be displayed, still giving the security warning but also allowing for the opening of the application through the "Open" ("Abrir") button:

 ![File I-DRIPPS04.png](I-DRIPPS04.png)